North Baddesley Village Hall was established as a charity by a conveyance and Trust Deed dated 8th November 1946.

 Agreement was made between the Village Hall Trustees and Edith Chamberlayne’s niece, Mrs Penelope Chamberlayne-McDonald, who opened the New Village Hall in 1992.

-The deeds for the new site are vested in the protection of the Custodian of the Charities Commission, which is based in Taunton, Somerset.
-In 1995, part of the building was leased to the British Red Cross with the full approval of the Charities Commission.
+The deeds for the new site are vested in the protection of the Custodian of the Charities Commission.
+In 1995, part of the building was leased to the British Red Cross.